RomaP28/devConnector/readme.md

 This is a small MERN stack social network app that includes authentication, user profiles, posts, likes and comments.
 Built using modern technologies: MongoDB, Express, React, Node.js, Redux.

-## The project is hosted on cyclic environment:
+## The project is hosted and running on cyclic environment:

 https://weary-bull-teddy.cyclic.app/